Generalized Bayesian Nash Equilibrium with Continuous Type and Action Spaces: The model

 \edeqn for each $i\in N$, $\theta_i\in \Theta_i$.
-This is an infinite-dimensional equilibrium problem with the best response strategies defined over the type space $\Theta_i$, rather than a fixed action in generalized Nash game in \cite{facchinei2010generalized}.
-In the case that the type space $\Theta$ shrinks to a singleton, model (\ref{eqn:GNE}) reduces to the classical generalized Nash equilibrium model.
+This is an infinite-dimensional equilibrium problem with the best response strategies {being} defined over the type space $\Theta_i$, rather than {by} a fixed action in the generalized Nash game in \cite{facchinei2010generalized}.
+In the case that the type space $\Theta$ shrinks to a singleton, model (\ref{eqn:GNE}) reduces to a classic generalized Nash equilibrium model.